rbespin/PROGRAMMING_PRACTICE/README.md

 ## Programming Questions Practice

 This will be the hub of my notes related to programming questions.
-It will be based off the book Elements of Programming InterviewIt will be based off the book Elements of Programming Interviews.
+It will be based off the book Elements of Programming Interview.

 ### [Primitive Types](./PRIMITIVE_TYPES)
 - [1.
 Computing the parity of a